SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 	 * Sadness is quite a passive emotion — she is unappy, and regretful, but due to the "male chavunist nature" of society he is unable to act
 	 * Ammu slightly laments her station in life this way, hinting that she could actually see the problem clearer than Chacko as his failure is "predictable"

-**In the passage selected in the GOST, Roy leverages biblical illusions, creative word choices, and entended metaphores to highlight the conflict that Chaco's male chauvinist' sense of superority has with Ammu and leverages this coto forshadow the eventuall downfall to their family business that this superority will bring.**
+**In the passage selected in the GOST, Roy leverages biblical illusions, creative word choices, and entended metaphores to highlight the conflict that Chaco's 'male chauvinist' superority has with Ammu and leverages this conflict to forshadow the eventuall downfall to their family business.**

 ***